line/line-bot-sdk-nodejs/docs/guide/migration.md

 # Migration Guide: Client → LineBotClient

-The legacy `Client` and `OAuth` classes are deprecated.
+The legacy `Client` class is deprecated.
 Use `LineBotClient` instead.

-`LineBotClient` wraps all LINE API categories (Messaging, Insight, LIFF, Audience, Channel Access Token, etc.) in a single object, so you no longer need to manage individual clients per API group.
+The legacy `OAuth` class is deprecated.
+Use `channelAccessToken.ChannelAccessTokenClient` instead.

+`LineBotClient` wraps the Messaging, Insight, LIFF, Audience, Shop, and Module API categories.
+Channel Access Token (OAuth) operations are handled by the separate `channelAccessToken.ChannelAccessTokenClient`.

 ---